 We want to look good outside and we do feel bad inside.
 We want to be cool, smart, perfect while inside we feel embarrassment, fear, and shame.

 Why is it so bad?
 Because it creates a lot of tension and avoidance.
-And stuttering itself if a concentrated physical and emotional tension.
+And stuttering itself shows up as concentrated physical and emotional tension.
 While we feel insecure and bad inside, we try to look OK, we try to be fluent outside.
 Trying more, putting more force creates more counter-force, trying harder brings more stuttering.

 Even when we're fluent we still feel the tension (what if? what if?) and even if nothing happens we feel like, "thank God I escaped!"
 We are not able to truly enjoy this moment, be in this moment, enjoy the interaction, and connection with another person.